Example of mapping Salesforce to the PassFort API

 Add these custom fields to the object:

-Application ID: Map this field to PassFort's
+Application ID: Map the value of this field to PassFort's

-Status: Map this field to PassFort's
+Status: Map the value of this field to PassFort's

-Flag: Map this field to PassFort's
+Flag: Map the value of this field to PassFort's

-Product Name: Map this field to PassFort's
+Product Name: Map the value of this field to PassFort's

 Syncing the data during the product application lifecycle